dariolggomez/React-Poster/README.md

 ## Overview

 React Poster is a web demo application designed to create and share posts.
-Built with the powerful React framework, this project leverages modern web technologies to provide a seamless and interactive user experience.
+Built with the powerful React framework.

 ## Features